History of coins in Italy: Parman lira

 The Parman lira was Parma's official currency before 1802, and later revived from 1815 to 1859.
 The Duchy of Parma had its own coinage system until it was made a part of France in 1802.
 This lira was subdivided into 20 soldi (singular: soldo), each of 12 denari (singular: denaro), with the sesino worth 6 denari and the ducato was worth 7 lire.
 The currency was replaced by the French franc.

 After the re-establishment of Parman independence, the Parman currency system was introduced in 1815.
 Also called the lira, it was subdivided into 20 soldi or 100 centesimi.
 However, this lira was equal to the French franc and the Sardinian lira, and it circulated alongside the latter.
 It weighed 5 grams, and had a purity of 9/10 of silver.
 Since 1861, Parma has used the equivalent Italian lira.

+Sardinian scudo

+The Sardinian scudo (plural: scudi) was the currency of the Kingdom of Sardinia from 1720 to 1816.
+It was subdivided into 2½ lire (singular: lira), each of 4 reales, 20 soldi, 120 cagliarese or 240 denari.
+The doppietta was worth 2 scudi.
+It was replaced by the Sardinian lira.

+In the late 18th century, coins circulated in denominations of 1 and 3 cagliarese, 1 soldo, ½ and 1 reale, ¼, ½ and 1 scudo, 1, 2½ and 5 doppietta.
+The cagliarese denominations were struck in copper, the soldo and reale in billon, the scudo in silver and the doppietta in gold.

+Two Sicilies oncia

+In southern Italy, the oncia (plural oncie or once) or onza (pl. onze) was a unit of account during the Middle Ages and later a gold coin minted between 1732 and 1860.
+It was also minted in the southern Italian territories of the Spanish Empire, and a silver coin of the same value was minted by the Knights of Malta.
+The name is derived from the ancient Roman uncia.
+It may sometimes be translated ounce.